PBASOFT/Data-Science-Project/README.md

  #### Our scripts for collecting the  Reddit data can be found [here](/Data_Collecting/)

+### Data Processing

+To attempt to reject our Null Hypotheses we first need to measure hype our reddit data.
+The first leg of identifying stock hype is knowing the quantity of stock mentions.
+We therefore start by identifying stock mentions.

+To do that we use Named Entity Recognition.
+We apply it to all comments and submissions by using a python library called spaCy, that has a pretrained pipeline that we can apply.

 3. Design a data story or data processing scenario (can be done manually on paper, but the use of software platforms is recommended).
       ****